janstrohschein/KOARCH/Use Cases/other/Social Media Emotion Detection/readme.md

       \q
       ```

-    - repeat for second instance on Port 54323
+    - repeat for second instance on Port 54323 to check the "Twitter Updates" table

       ```
       psql -h localhost -p 54323 -U postgres
       \dt
+      \q
       ```

   - Stop the DB containers